Tamas-Gavlider/The-Hunger-Gamers/README.md

   1. Test each link on the index page.
 Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.
   1. Test each link on the menu page.
 Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.
   1. Test each link on the events page.
 Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.
   1. Test each link on the registration page.
-Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.
+Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.<br>

 Registration form:
-  1. I tried to submit the form without filling in any input fields.
-The form worked correctly and directed users to fill in the name field.
-I then filled in the name field and tried to submit the form.
-Again the form worked correctly and directed the user to fill out the email field.
-I filled out the name and email forms and tried to submit the form.
-The form worked correctly and asked the user to select one of the options from the radio button.
+  1. The form worked as expected.
+Form could not be submitted without filling in the <em>First Name</em>,<em>Email</em> and choosing one of the radio buttons.
+If any of the field is not filled out/radio button not checked, the form directs the user to fill the empty field/select radio button.